 We use a computer programme that puts patients 'at random' into one of the groups - you might hear this described as 'randomisation' or 'random allocation', but they all mean the same thing.
-Neither you nor your doctor choose which group you are in.
+Neither you nor your doctor choose which group your child is in.

-In the TREAT study you are equally likely to be in Group A as you are to be in Group B. Your healthcare team will let you know which group you are in.
+In the TREAT study your child is equally likely to be in Group A as they are to be in Group B. Your healthcare team will let you know which group your child is in.